 The verse was a favorite of both of ours.
 I found it comforting and felt my strength come back with this reassurance.
 With great gratitude, I was able to return to the business at hand.
 I called Josh Bolten and New York City mayor Michael Bloomberg to alert them that Lehman would file for bankruptcy that evening.

-People can agree or disagree with the actions Paulson took to resolve the crisis.
-But here we have a lesson that I think transcends the policy issue — at times we have to turn to God for strength, wisdom, and renewal.
-It is not so much that God fixes the problem for us, at least in my opinion, but rather that the act of recognizing and perhaps connecting with the greater reality of God can provide us with the renewed strength and resilience needed to do our best.
+People can agree or disagree with the actions Paulson took to resolve this extraordinary crisis.
+But here we have a lesson that I think transcends the policy issue: during stressful, times we can turn to God for strength, wisdom, and renewal.
+It is not so much that God fixes the problem for us but rather that the act of acknowledging and perhaps connecting with the transcendent and incomprehensible mystery of God can provide us with the renewed strength and resilience we need to do our best, even when facing the most severe challenges.

-Reading between the lines, I suspect we should be very grateful for Wendy Paulson’s role as spiritual advisor.
+I suspect we should also be very grateful for Wendy Paulson’s role as spiritual advisor.